What are the aims of this leaflet?

 Epidermolysis bullosa (EB) simplex is a rare inherited disorder in which the skin is fragile and blisters at sites of rubbing.
 It is mild in the usual form; blisters tend to be confined to the palms and soles, and are most troublesome during warm weather.
 In other types the blistering may be more generalised and occasionally blisters arise in the mouth.
-The most severe form is called EB simplex Dowling-Meara and those affected have more widespread blistering which does not vary according to the time of year.
+The most severe form is called generalised severe EB simplex (Dowling-Meara) and those affected have more widespread blistering which occurs throughout the year.

-EB simplex is different from other types of EB which include junctional, dystrophic and Kindler forms; if you have EB simplex then you will not go on to develop these other types of EB.
-EB simplex is not an infection, it is not contagious and it is not due to an allergy.
+EB simplex is different from other types of EB which include junctional, dystrophic and Kindler forms; if you have EB simplex then you will not go on to develop these other types.
+EB simplex is not an infection, it is not contagious, and it is not due to an allergy.

 What causes epidermolysis bullosa simplex?

 The top layer of skin (the epidermis) is composed of layers of cells.
 Each cell has an internal support system formed from proteins (keratins), giving it strength and shape.
-In EB simplex, there is a weakness in one of these proteins (usually type 5 or type 14 keratin, but very occasionally another protein called plectin), which causes affected cells to be less resilient to friction and to rupture when subjected to even minor physical stress.
+In EB simplex, there is a weakness in one of these proteins (usually type 5 or type 14 keratin, but very occasionally other proteins called kelch-like family member 24, plectin or exophilin 5).
+This protein weakness causes affected skin cells to be more easily damaged.
 When the cells break, they separate from each other, fluid accumulates between them and a blister forms.

 Is epidermolysis bullosa simplex hereditary?

 Yes.
-It is inherited usually in a dominant fashion.
-This means that it needs only one affected parent to be transmitted to children, although it is possible to be a new abnormality that just appeared in the genes of that individual without the parents being affected.
-Anyone who has a dominant form of EB simplex can pass the condition on to his or her children: there is a 50% chance that the child of an affected parent will inherit the blistering tendency.
+It is usually inherited due to a dominant gene.
+This means that one affected parent can pass this the gene on to children.
+Sometimes a new change appears in the genes to cause EB simplex so that neither of the parents are affected.
+Anyone who has a dominant form of EB simplex can pass the condition on to his or her children.
+There is a one in two chance that the child of an affected parent will inherit EB.
 EB simplex affects men and women equally.
-There is also a much rarer recessive form of EB simplex in which both parents are not affected but each carries an affected gene and they will have a one in four chance of having a baby with two affected gene who will then have the disease.
+There are also much rarer types of EB simplex due to a type of gene called a recessive gene.
+In this type neither parent has EB simplex but each carries an affected recessive gene.
+If both parents have the recessive gene then each child that they have has a one in four chance of having EB simplex if they inherit both affected genes.

 What are the symptoms of epidermolysis bullosa simplex?

-The primary feature of EB simplex is blistering associated with friction.
+The main feature of EB simplex is blistering caused by friction.
 It is often painful and can sometimes significantly affect daily life and interfere with education and work.

 Although blistering tends to be life long, it sometimes becomes less severe in adult life.

-In the Dowling-Meara variant of EB simplex, blisters occur for the first time at an earlier age, usually within a few days of birth.
+In the generalised severe variant of EB simplex, blisters occur for the first time at an earlier age, usually within a few days of birth.
 They can occur anywhere on the body and may be very extensive.
-The infant may be very unwell in the first few months of life but generally become much better after this.
-Dowling-Meara EB simplex often improves dramatically after early childhood.
+The infant may be very unwell in the first few months of life but generally becomes much better after this.
+This form of EB simplex often improves dramatically after early childhood.
 In some, the blisters may disappear for a short while during a feverish illness.

 What does epidermolysis bullosa simplex look like?

 The blisters of typical EB simplex look the same as the blisters that anyone can get as the result of friction to the skin.
-However, although they vary in size, they tend to be small (up to 2 cm) and numerous, but heal without leaving any scars.
-In the Dowling-Meara variant, blisters tend to occur in clusters, often healing to leave residual pigmentation.
-Thickened skin on the palms and soles can be a feature, especially in the Dowling Meara type of EB simplex.
+However, although they vary in size, they tend to be small (up to 2 cm) and numerous but heal without leaving any scars.
+In the generalised severe variant, blisters tend to occur in clusters, often healing to leave residual pigmentation.
+Thickened skin on the palms and soles can be a feature, especially in the generalised severe type of EB simplex.
 Thickened deformed nails may also develop.